uhhhhhhhhhhhh taxnul is my conlang. it's a personal lang so don't jump on my ass for anything that isnt 900% naturalistic.

-The future tense in Taxnul is as simple as conjugating the verb, and prefixing "wo-."
-If the verb stem begins in a vowel, prefix "woj-."
-Example:
+The future tense in Taxnul is as simple as using the verb "gomir" as an auxilliary, for example:

 Present: Sil optit moktl.
 "I see you."

-Future: Sil wojoptit moktl.
+Future: Sil gomit moktl optir.
 "I will see you."

-To form the complex past tense, the past participle of the verb must be used.
-This is formed by prefixing "ko(k)-" and changing "ir" to "are".
-Example: "fisir" becomes "kofisare."
-After constructing the past participle, the auxiliary verb "pozcir" is to be used, and the modified verb kicked to the end of the sentence.
+To form the past tense in Taxnul, the participle of the verb must be used.
+This is formed by prefixing "ko(k)-" to the 3rd person singular conjugation of the word.
+Example: "fisir" becomes "kofisur."
+After constructing the participle, the auxiliary verb "pozcir" is to be used, while kicking the participle to the end of the sentence.
 Consider this example:

 Present: Ul soxtur zcik.
 "They annoy me."

-Complex Past: Ul pozcur zcik kosoxtare.
-"They have annoyed me."
+Complex Past: Ul pozcur zcik kosoxtur.
+"They annoyed me."